Decompression Illness: Causes and Treatments

 Decompression illness (DCI) is a term that encompasses various medical conditions arising from the reduction in ambient pressure surrounding a person, usually after scuba diving.
 These conditions are chiefly associated with the formation of gas bubbles in the blood or tissues due to rapid decompression.

-Causes of Decompression Illness
+What are the Causes of Decompression Illness?

-Decompression illness occurs when dissolved gases, primarily nitrogen, come out of solution and form bubbles in the body.
-This phenomenon is often a result of a diver ascending too rapidly and not allowing sufficient time for the inert gases absorbed under pressure to be safely expelled from the body through respiration.
 Acute decompression illness is a condition where symptoms develop suddenly when a diver ascends too rapidly from a deep dive, causing nitrogen bubbles to form in the blood, potentially blocking blood flow and harming tissues.
 This can lead to various symptoms like joint pain, dizziness, chest pain, or neurological problems such as paralysis.

 The Role of Nitrogen in Decompression Illness